Best Cinque Terre Town

 Corniglia’s houses are grouped around one narrow main street, Via Fieschi, going from St Peter’s Church through the main square to the panoramic terrace Belvedere di Santa Maria.
 In fact Corniglia itself is a terrace over the Cinque Terre.
 Houses line line each side of Via Fieschi street, overlooking the sea.

-To sum it up: Corniglia is certainly stunning and could be more suitable for a visit, or more visits, rather than as a base where to stay.
+To sum it up: Corniglia is certainly stunning and you could either explore it during a visit or more visits, or use it as a base where to stay.

 Manarola is also on a promontory high on the sea, but not as high as Corniglia’s, and is the second-smallest hamlet of the five, after Corniglia.